 There is \$318.5 million of capital expenditure estimated over the 30-year lifetime of the Infrastructure Strategy, 19% of which falls within the 10-year lifetime of the Long-Term Plan.
+The Council acknowledges there are risks associated with this proposed expenditure programme, including the impacts of severe weather events and contractor availability.
+If such events occur there may be an impact on levels of service due to the delays.
 Further information can be found in the Infrastructure Strategy.